Learn overall Japanese (all 4 skills reading, writing, listening and speaking).

-Features: Free Wi-fi, student lounge, computer stations, English-speaking staff available and part-time job finding support.
+Free Wi-fi, student lounge, computer stations, English-speaking staff available and part-time job finding support.

 All classes are conducted in Japanese.
 This 'direct' teaching method allows you to start thinking in Japanese, meaning you will learn at a much faster pace.

-Scholarships available to those on a student visa with excellent grades and attendance, who are studying for over one year.
+To those on a student visa with excellent grades and attendance, who are studying for over one year.
 (Maximum study duration is 2 years on a student visa.
 You most likely need a student visa if you would like to study for over 3 months.
 Contact us and we will walk you through the process).